don-pit/linki/prg_tool.md

 > [Open-source edition](https://www.jfrog.com/open-source/).

 [Bintray](https://www.jfrog.com/bintray/) // *Online, Distribution Manager, License:Commercial, Licence:open-source*
 > Bintray gives developers full control over how they store, publish, download, promote and distribute software with advanced features that fully automate the software distribution process.
 Together, Bintray and Artifactory form the only end-to-end solution for a fully automated continuous delivery pipeline in software development.

 > [Open-source edition](https://www.jfrog.com/open-source/).

+[Boostnote](https://boostnote.io/) // *Note-taking, Windows, Linux, MacOs, License:gnu-gpl*
+> Boostnote is an open source note-taking app made for progammers just like you.
+Notes are in Markdown.
+Snippets are allowed with syntax highlight of 100 languages including LaTeX.

 [Docutils](http://docutils.sourceforge.net/) // *Text format, Python, License:public-domain*
 > Docutils is an open-source text processing system for processing plaintext documentation into useful formats, such as HTML, LaTeX, man-pages, open-document or XML.
 It includes reStructuredText, the easy to read, easy to use, what-you-see-is-what-you-get plaintext markup language.